programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 The `GeoJsonTooltip()` method allows us to extract and display data in the `properties` dictionary in the floating information box.

 Unfortunately, as you can see from the above example, the GeoJSON data doesn't currently have the data we want to display.
 But we can add it by iterating over the GeoJSON data, finding the information in our `map_df` dataframe, and adding it to the GeoJSON properties dictionary.
-Here's how we can do this:
+Here's how to do this:
 1. Create a `map_data_lookup` dataframe that uses FIPS as its index.
-This prepares things to allow us to search for each county's FIPS number and extract data from the `map_df` (count of deaths, population, etc.) to be added to the GeoJSON data.
+This will facilitate searching for each county's FIPS number and extract data from the `map_df` (count of deaths, population, etc.) to be added to the GeoJSON data.
 1. Iterate over the GeoJSON data and add new property variables with data from the `map_df` dataframe.

 Here's what the code looks like.
 I've added line numbers to faciliate my explanation of what is going on.
 (It's more complex than it looks!)